Richard Belzer: Personal life

 Belzer's first two marriages were to Gail Susan Ross (1966–1972) and boutique manager Dalia Danoch (1976 – c.
 1978), both of which ended in divorce.
 In 1981, in Los Angeles, he met 32-year-old Harlee McBride, a divorcée with two daughters, Bree Benton and Jessica.
 McBride, who had been seen in Playboy magazine four years earlier in that year's sex-in-cinema feature, in conjunction with Young Lady Chatterley, was appearing in TV commercials for Ford and acting in free theater when she met Belzer at the suggestion of a friend.
 The two married in 1985 and had a home in Bozouls, France.

 Belzer survived testicular cancer in 1983.
 His 1997 HBO special and comedy CD Another Lone Nut pokes fun at this medical incident, as well as his status as a well-known conspiracy theorist.

-On March 27, 1985, four days before the first WrestleMania, Belzer repeatedly requested on his TV talk show Hot Properties that professional wrestler Hulk Hogan demonstrate a wrestling move.
+On March 27, 1985, five days before the first WrestleMania, Belzer repeatedly requested on his TV talk show Hot Properties that professional wrestler Hulk Hogan demonstrate a wrestling move.
 Hogan applied a front facelock, which caused Belzer to pass out, and he hit the back of his head on the floor when released.
 After waking up, Belzer was dazed, lacerated and briefly hospitalized.
-He later sued Hogan for $5 million and settled out of court for $400,000 in 1990.
+He later sued Hogan for $5,000,000 and settled out of court for $400,000 in 1990.
 Belzer refers to the settlement in his 1997 HBO stand-up special Another Lone Nut, revealing it helped him pay for a home in Beaulieu-sur-Mer called the "Chez Hogan" or "Hulk Hogan Estate".

 Belzer's father and brother both died by suicide, in 1968 and 2014, respectively.
 His cousin is actor Henry Winkler.

 Death

 On February 19, 2023, Belzer died from complications of respiratory disease in Bozouls, France at the age of 78.

-Many paid tribute to Belzer, including Christopher Meloni, Mariska Hargitay, Ice-T, and Dick Wolf.
+Many of Belzer's colleagues paid tribute to him, including Christopher Meloni, Mariska Hargitay, Ice-T, and Dick Wolf.